cru-Luis-Rodriguez/chef-repo/site-cookbooks/mycompany-base/README.md

 # DESCRIPTION

-Simple cookbook to install apache webserver.
+Simple cookbook to install required on all users

 Also demostrates how to use test kitchen.

 # REQUIREMENTS

 * [Community cookbook for aws]
-* [OpsCode cookbook for apache]